 7 text editor tools for writing better content

 One of Automattic’s inventions, After the Deadline or Polish my writing open source online app.
-A text editor tool that helps you, well, polish your writing, meaning that it’ll check for the spelling error, do grammar or style suggestions, too.
+A free text editor tool that helps you, well, polish your writing, meaning that it’ll check for the spelling error, do grammar or style suggestions, too.
 Easy and simple to use, you just paste your text and click on check writing box and voila!

 A text editor software that correct text mistakes, such as spelling, grammar or wrong usage of words and sentence rephrase.
 It also has an option for correcting multiple errors with one click and speeds up your proofreading process.
 There are also options like Dictionary, Translation, Text Reader as well as Personal Trainer – which help you learn English using your own writing.
 And for free!